curityio/react-haapi-demo/README.md

 # HAAPI demo application with React

-This is a demo application tha implements the Hypermedia Authentication API to log users in.
+This is a demo application that implements the Hypermedia Authentication API to log users in.
 The application is written using the React framework.

 ## Running the demo